James City County’s COVID-19 Response

 - By telephone at 855-329-4498

-- By using drop boxes located at the government center as well as the satellite services office
+- By using drop boxes located at the James City County Government Center and the Satellite Services office

 Is there a cost to pay online and/or by credit or debit card?